BVISAIL

 Snorkeling in the British Virgin Islands is a must for any nature lover.
 Thus, the clear turquoise waters of this paradise offer some of the best snorkeling spots in the world.
 With islands teeming with colorful fish and stunning coral formations, there is something to captivate snorkelers of different ages.

-Some great places to start your BVI snorkeling journey are Tortola, Norman Island, Peter Island, Cooper Island, Jost Van Dyke, and Virgin Gorda.
+Spend your BVI snorkeling journey in Tortola, Norman Island, Peter Island, Cooper Island, Jost Van Dyke, and Virgin Gorda.
 They’re home to various protected marine life areas – coral reefs, shipwrecks, tropical fish, sea turtles, manta rays, and more!

 • Monkey Point – Guana Island